Out of Bag Estimation Error:

 Gradient boosting is another boosting technique.
 Here it also tries to create a strong learner from the weak learner by minimizing the loss function.
-The gradient boosting method build trees one at a time where each new tree helps to correct an error made by the previously trained tree.
+The gradient boosting method builds trees one at a time where each new tree helps to correct an error made by the previously trained tree.

-In this lecture, we deep dive into the random forest which is a variant of decision tree and other variants too.
+In this lecture, we deep dive into the random forest, which is a variant of decision tree and other variants too.
 These all variant have their importance.